michalzajda/AEXs/AEXS/aex_draft_off_chain_state.md

 * `data` is arbitrary data understood by 3rd party

-* `dest` is used to cheaply determine if the `message` is send to given subscriber.
+* `tag` is used to cheaply determine if the `message` is send to given subscriber.

-`dest` reduces overhead of trying to decode every message, but it is not reserved value and may cause conflicts.
+`tag` reduces overhead of trying to decode every message, but it is not reserved value and may cause conflicts.